Scout | Hackney Bar

 But nothing gets wasted at Scout.

-Coming to you from cocktail guru Matt Whiley (Peg + Patriot, Purl, Worship St Whistling Shop, etc.) the place has a sustainability-focussed, zero-waste philosophy – going so far as to ferment leftover cocktail ingredients for up to fourteen weeks to create their delicious, piquant ‘wasted wines’.
+Coming to you from cocktail guru Matt Whiley (Peg + Patriot, Purl, Worship St Whistling Shop, etc.) and Rich Woods (a.k.a.
+The Cocktail Guy, who opened the bars at Sushisamba and Duck & Waffle), the place has a sustainability-focussed, zero-waste philosophy – going so far as to ferment leftover cocktail ingredients for up to fourteen weeks to create their delicious, piquant ‘wasted wines’.

 Scout originally made its home in Shoreditch, but, after a successful first year (winning it a comfortable #28 in the World’s 50 Best Bars), it relocated to its current spot right by Hackney Central station.
 And because they were so clearly onto a good thing, they’ve recreated the same Scandi-chic interior, with minimalist wooden bench seating, pale sage green walls, and the occasional piece of graffiti-style artwork.
 Dominating the space is the smooth, stone-topped bar, down-lit by simple strip lighting and backing onto a wall of house-bottled distillates, ferments and infusions that the team have been tinkering with in their cocktail lab.